RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 We are in the process of buying these right now so they are not available just yet.
 We currently propose to buy:

-* 3 nodes
+* 4 nodes
-* Each node has 32 CPU cores
+* Each node has 32 CPU cores (so 128 cores in total in this part of the pool)
 * Each node has 128GB RAM

 # What are the alternatives to this premium queue?